JamesNurdin/ECO-LEAF/timelog.md

 * *1 Hour* Installing and setup of necessary LaTeX files
 ### 19th September 2023
 * *0.5 Hours* Resolved issues regarding the status file and building the pdf file.
-* *1 Hour* Watched Wim Vanderbauwhede's talk on "Low carbon computing: Context, vision and challenges"
+* *1.5 Hours* Watched Wim Vanderbauwhede's talk on "Low carbon computing: Context, vision and challenges"
-* *1 Hour* Watched Lauritz Thamsen's talk on "Scheduling and Placement for Low-Carbon Edge/Cloud Computing"
+* *1.5 Hours* Watched Lauritz Thamsen's talk on "Scheduling and Placement for Low-Carbon Edge/Cloud Computing"